 Time for the fun part!
 It’s best to start shopping once you’re prequalified for a loan.
 You don’t want to fall in love with a home only to discover you can't get a mortgage.

 If you've ever bought a house, you know you want to come in with a competitive offer.
 However, you have to be careful about offering too much, even if you can afford it.
 Most home loans are subject to an appraisal.
-If your offer doesn't fall within a certain percentage of the appraised value, the bank may require you to put more money down to approve your mortgage.
+If your offer is greater than what the property appraises for, the bank may require you to put more money down to approve your mortgage.

 4. Get an appraisal

 Lenders obtain an appraisal to determine the value of the home you want to buy.

 When it comes to jumbo loans, many lenders require two appraisals if your loan exceeds a certain amount, or the original appraisal has expired.

 5. Close on your new home

 Closing is the final step in the jumbo mortgage process.
 This is where the lender does a final review to make sure everything is in order before they fund the loan.
 One of the biggest mistakes buyers make is making a change to their finances just before closing.
 Don't do this.
 A large purchase or a sudden withdrawal can completely derail your application.

 At this stage, it's normal to experience a longer wait time.
 Jumbo mortgages are high-risk loans and often require extra verification steps.
 If you have questions, don't be afraid to reach out to your lender.